nicholasproietti/LGM/README.md

 <br/>
 <br/>
 This repository is a shared workspace for the PHYS 549 group project by LGM.
-The goal of this project is to establish a link between light curve features in existing data collected by the *Kepler* mission and exoplanet radii estimates.
+The goal of this project is to establish a link between light curve features in existing data collected by the *Kepler* mission and exoplanet radii estimates through neural networks.